Ion Cuțelaba

-Ion Nicolae Cuțelaba (born 14 December 1993) is a Moldovan professional mixed martial artist who competes in the Light Heavyweight division of the Ultimate Fighting Championship.
+Ion Cuțelaba (born 14 December 1993) is a Moldovan professional mixed martial artist who currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born and raised in Chișinău, Cuțelaba began training and competing in Greco-Roman wrestling as an adolescent.
-He additionally competed in Sambo and judo, becoming a national champion in both.
+He additionally competed in Sambo and Judo, becoming a national champion in both.
 In 2012, representing Moldova, Cuțelaba finished first in the 90 kg category of the European Sambo Championships.

 Mixed martial arts career

 Early career

 Cuțelaba made his professional debut in April 2012, competing primarily for regional promotions across Eastern Europe.
 He amassed a record of 11-1 (1) before signing with the UFC in the spring of 2016.

 Ultimate Fighting Championship

 2016

-Cuțelaba made his promotional debut against Misha Cirkunov on June 18, 2016 at UFC Fight Night 89.
+Cuțelaba made his promotional debut against Misha Cirkunov on 18 June 2016, at UFC Fight Night 89.
 He lost the fight via submission in the third round.

-Cuțelaba next faced Jonathan Wilson on October 1, 2016 at UFC Fight Night 96.
+Cuțelaba next faced Jonathan Wilson on 1 October 2016, at UFC Fight Night 96.
 He won the fight via unanimous decision.

-Cuțelaba next faced Jared Cannonier on December 3, 2016 at The Ultimate Fighter 24 Finale.
+Cuțelaba next faced Jared Cannonier on 3 December 2016, at The Ultimate Fighter 24 Finale.
 He lost the fight via unanimous decision.
 Subsequently, both fighters earned Fight of the Night honors.